brooklynrail/brooklynrail-platform/content/events/2023/08/kathy-ackers-the-birth-of-a-poet-1985-a-play-reading-reading-play.md

 ---
 title: "Kathy Acker's The Birth of a Poet (1985): A Play Reading / Reading Play"
-deck: Sophia Giovannitti, Elliot Reed, and Ethan Philbrick
+deck: Featuring Sophia Giovannitti, Elliot Reed, and Ethan Philbrick
 summary: Ethan Philbrick curates our 146th Wednesday Reading with Sophia Giovannitti and Elliot Reed,
 people: